Estimating Causal Effects for Binary Outcomes Using Per-Decision Inverse Probability Weighting: Discussion

-\readd{The estimator can also be generalized to settings where the number of decision points within a proximal outcome window is not fixed.
-Such a setting may arise if the decision points are irregularly spaced.
-In this setting, as long as the occurrence of the event may be determined early on in the proximal outcome window, one can still apply the per-decision IPW idea and thus discard the IPW terms after the event occurs to improve efficiency.}
+The estimator can also be generalized to settings where the number of decision points within a proximal outcome window is not fixed.
+Such a setting may arise if the decision points are irregularly spaced and the proximal outcome window is based on calendar time.
+In this setting, as long as the occurrence of the event may be determined early on in the proximal outcome window, one can still apply the per-decision IPW idea and thus discard the IPW terms after the event occurs to improve efficiency, with the necessary notational generalization.

-\readd{The maximum property may resemble the structure of a discrete-time survival outcome, and may raise the question of whether the proximal outcome should be treated as a survival outcome instead of a binary one.
+The maximum property may resemble the structure of a discrete-time survival outcome, and may raise the question of whether the proximal outcome should be treated as a survival outcome instead of a binary one.
 We believe the choice of the model and outcome type should depend on the scientific question.
-For some interventions, the goal is so that a desirable event, such as self-monitoring in Drink Less and activity bout in HeartStep, occurs within a reasonable time window but not neccesarily as soon as possible, and thus the causal effect on the binary outcome contains is relevant for assessing and improving the intervention.
+For some interventions, the goal is so that a desirable event, such as self-monitoring in Drink Less and activity bout in HeartStep, occurs within a reasonable time window but not necessarily as soon as possible.
+For such settings, the causal effect on the binary outcome will contain relevant information for assessing and improving the intervention.
 For other settings, the goal might be to reduce the risk of a dangerous or harmful behavior as soon as possible, in which case the causal effect on the survival outcome might be more relevant.
-An example for the latter is problem anger prevention \cite{metcalf2022anger}, where the intervention is to reduce the risk of aggressive behavior once anger is detected.}
+An example of the latter is problem anger prevention \citep{metcalf2022anger}, where the intervention is to reduce the risk of aggressive behavior once anger is detected.

-\readd{We considered the same causal excursion effect as in \cite{qian2021estimating}, where the future $\Delta-1$ treatment assignments ($A_{t+1},\ldots,A_{t+\Delta-1}$) are all set to 0.
+We considered the same causal excursion effect as in \citet{qian2021estimating}, where the future $\Delta-1$ treatment assignments ($A_{t+1},\ldots,A_{t+\Delta-1}$) are all set to 0.
 That is, we consider excursions starting from decision point $t$ that receives treatment (or no treatment) at $t$, and then receive no treatment for the next $\Delta-1$ decision points.
-As pointed out by a reviewer, the choice of this reference treatment regime depends on the scientific question, and in some applications other reference regimes may be of interest.
-In Supplementary Material \ref{appen:sec:reference-regime} we provide an extension of the proposed method to a class of alternative reference regimes and evaluated the efficiency gain under those settings.}
+The choice of this reference treatment regime depends on the scientific question, and in some applications other reference regimes may be of interest.
+In Supplementary Material \ref{appen:sec:reference-regime} we provide an extension of the proposed method to a class of alternative reference regimes and evaluate the efficiency gain under those settings.